 To make the Crumble

-Working on a greased cookie sheet or pyrex dish, add the oats, pecans, flour, brown sugar, cinnamon and salt.
+- Working on a greased cookie sheet or pyrex dish, add the oats, pecans, flour, brown sugar, cinnamon and salt.
 Add the softened butter and use your fingers to crumble it into the oats mixture until everything is moist and the butter is evenly distributed.
-Bake for 20-25 minutes, until crisp is golden brown and smells amazing.
+Bake for 20 minutes, stirring halfway through cooking, until crisp is golden brown and smells amazing.
 I like to serve this warm, so I make it while the soup simmers.